benmiller314/cdm2020fall/plans/lesson-01.md

  3. **Watch** Michael Wesch's short video-essay, [“Information R/evolution”](http://www.youtube.com/watch?v=-4CV05HyAbM)
  4. **Respond** to the [Tech Comfort Survey](http://bit.ly/cdm2019survey) if you haven't done so in class
  5. **Join** [GitHub](https://github.com/) if you haven't yet, and
  6. **Post** a brief introduction to yourself on the <a href="{{site.github.issues_url}}/1">issue queue</a>.
 Feel free to excerpt from the letter you wrote me today, or to adapt it for the wider audience, if you want; you should have received a copy of your post at whichever email address you used on the form.
-And please do include a link to that digital tool / app / website you wrote down at the start of class!
+And if you'd like, please do include a link to that digital tool / app / website you wrote down at the start of class!